 Games

-Amtrak often sells cards in the cafe car, but I leave a pack of cards in my luggage because they do come in handy, they are light, and don’t take up much space,
+Amtrak often sells cards in the cafe car, but I leave a pack of cards in my luggage because they do come in handy, light, and don’t take up much space,

-Other lightweight and easy-to-learn games work for meeting new friends.
-Some suggested games include:
+Other lightweight and easy-to-learn games that work for meeting new friends include:

 - Apples to Apples